Generic name: exenatide (Bydureon) (ex EN a tide)

 What other drugs will affect Bydureon?

-Exenatide can make it harder for your body to absorb other medicines you take by mouth.
-Tell your doctor about all medicines you use, and those you start or stop using.
-Other drugs may interact with Bydureon, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Bydureon can make it harder for your body to absorb other medicines you take by mouth.
+Tell your doctor about all your other medicines, especially:

 More about exenatide